s-a-n-k-a-r-2-7-0-6/s-a-n-k-a-r-2-7-0-6/README.md

 - [LLM Projects](https://github.com/s-a-n-k-a-r-2-7-0-6/LLM-Projects):**• Implemented PDFQuery System Using Gemini:** Developed an PDF reader system utilizing Gemini,where users provide a PDF as input.
 The system leverages Gemini to understand and process the PDF content,enabling users to query specific information and receive accurate answers based on the document’s content.
+- [Data Analysis: Sales Insights](https://github.com/s-a-n-k-a-r-2-7-0-6/DATA-ANALYSIS-SALES-INSIGHTS):**This project involves analyzing sales data using MySQL for querying and Power BI for visualization.
+The data is cleaned and processed to generate insights on customer transactions, total revenue, and market performance.
+SQL queries help uncover trends, while Power BI dashboards provide interactive visual insights.
+The analysis aids in strategic decision-making based on key sales metrics.
 Thanks for stopping by!